jonasbjurel/myRailIO/README.md

-# GenericJMRIdecoder
+# myRailIO
-A project aiming for a micropython generic JMRI decoder for signals, general lights, turnouts, sensors, ...
+A project aiming for a generic modelrailway decoder for signals, general lights, turnouts, sensors, ...
 Based on ESP32.